kevinjonathan30/kevinjonathan30/README.md

 ### Hi there 👋

 Hello, my name is Kevin Jonathan.
 I am a graduate student at Waseda University with interests in mobile app development, and UI/UX design.
 I am currently conducting research in the field of information security.
-I am also working in Rakuten Group.
+I am also working at Rakuten Group.
 It is a pleasure to meet you.

 - 🔭 I’m currently a Research Assistant at Waseda University.
 - 🌱 I’m currently learning about SwiftUI, Cybersecurity, and Machine Learning.